andrew/ultimate-awesome/README.md

 - [awesome-quake](https://github.com/ranguli/awesome-quake) - A curated list of awesome Quake related goodness.
 - [awesome-rax](https://github.com/raxjs/awesome-rax) - 👍A collection of awesome things related to Rax.
 - [awesome-blockly](https://github.com/samelhusseini/awesome-blockly) - A curated list of amazingly awesome frameworks, resources and shiny things built on Blockly.
-- [awesome-easy-apply](https://github.com/sample-resume/awesome-easy-apply) - 🚀 A curated list of 800+ software engineering companies that use easy-to-apply job platforms like Lever and Greenhouse.
 - [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
 Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-xml](https://github.com/StanimirIglev/awesome-xml) - A curated list of awesome XML standards, libraries and resources.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.